dkoo/izzy/README.md

 # izzy

 Izzy is a fat little sheep living in 2.5-dimensionial sandbox (or grassbox).
+She hopes to one day become the main character in her own DOM-based game.
 To install her:

 * clone this repository
 * `cd izzy`